 All instructors have CPR and first aid certification.
 There is also an AED (automated external defibrillator) unit onsite in the dining hall.

-* Please note, we prohibit all foods that contain nuts or traces of nuts.
+* Please note, we prohibit all foods that contain nuts or traces of nuts at both our facilities.